jg-digital-media/jgdm-100DaysOfCode/nodeJS/readme.md

 + Create a Simple Server
 + Node.js Routes
 + import routes from file and reference in app.js
-+ Code that connects to the Treehouse api.
++ Code that connects to the Treehouse API.
 + Read file and Render Template

 ```javascript